pyOpenSci/pyopensci.github.io/_posts/2023-03-22-demystifying-python-packaging.md

 I've spent the last few months working on creating a Python packaging guide.
 This guide seeks to help those creating new pure scientific Python packages select a tool and workflow.
 This guide also supports the pyOpenSci peer review process.

-Below I provide a brief overview of the process given the guide chapter has been [published](https://www.pyopensci.org/python-package-guide/package-structure-code/intro.html)!
+Below, I provide a brief overview of our content development process given the [packaging tool guide chapter has been published](https://www.pyopensci.org/python-package-guide/package-structure-code/intro.html)!
+Yay!

 # TL;DR